elvisols/stock_trade_app/README.md

 ~$ mvn clean package docker:build
 ```

-Once the service is up, the application documentation can be accessed via
+Once the service is up, the application documentation can be accessed, from the source folder, via

 `./target/generated-docs/index.html`